umontreal-simul/latnetbuilder/python-wrapper/README.md

 ## More technical details

 The application is based on the following stack of technologies:
++ the [Jupyter notebook](https://github.com/jupyter/notebook), [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) (interactive widgets for Jupyter), and [matplotlib](TODO link) (a plotting library for IPython and the Jupyter notebook) for user interactivity
++ the Python [subprocess](https://docs.python.org/3.6/library/subprocess.html#module-subprocess) and [threading](https://docs.python.org/3.6/library/threading.html) modules, which allow to handle processes and threads from Python
++ the LatNet Builder software, written in C++, called from its command line interface
 + the Jupyter extension [appmode](https://github.com/oschuett/appmode) for the final rendering of the user interface
-+ the [Jupyter notebook](https://github.com/jupyter/notebook), [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) (interactive widgets for Jupyter), and [bqplot](https://github.com/bloomberg/bqplot) (a plotting library for IPython and the Jupyter notebook) for user interactivity
-+ the Python [subprocess](https://docs.python.org/3.6/library/subprocess.html#module-subprocess) and [threading](https://docs.python.org/3.6/library/threading.html) modules, which allow to handle processes and threads from Python
-+ the Lattice Builder software, written in C++, called from its command line interface

 The packaging as a Docker container is based on Docker and [ready-to-run Docker images](https://github.com/jupyter/docker-stacks) created by the Jupyter project.

 The online interface is powered by [Binder](mybinder.org), which is essentially a bridge between:

 + [jupyter-repo2docker](https://github.com/jupyter/repo2docker), which is a tool to build, run, and push Docker images from source code repositories.
-The image contains a Jupyter installation, customized according to the specifications found in the repo, in the `environment.yml` file.
+The image contains a Jupyter installation, customized according to the specifications found in the repository, in the `environment.yml` file.
 + [JupyterHub](https://github.com/jupyterhub/jupyterhub), which hosts user instances with a Jupyter server in the cloud.
 See [this excellent blog post](https://blog.jupyter.org/binder-2-0-a-tech-guide-2017-fd40515a3a84) for more information.

 ## For developers